 The most common signs of a DHA deficiency affect the nervous and cardiovascular systems.
 It may result in inadequate amounts of myelin sheathing around the nerve cells, which can cause a range of conditions such as attention deficit disorder.
 Low DHA levels are also associated with low moods, since omega-3 fatty acids are an essential component of the neurotransmitter serotonin.
 You may also need DHA if you have an unhealthy cholesterol profile.

-Docosahexaenoic acid supplements, such as Xtend-Life’s Omega 3 / DHA Fish Oil, Omega 3 / DHA Plus and Omega 3 / QH Premium below contain high DHA content and are specially formulated with pure and fresh ingredients to actively support brain, heart and circulatory health.
+Docosahexaenoic acid supplements, such as Xtend-Life’s Omega 3 / DHA Fish Oil, Omega 3 Premium and Omega 3 / QH Ultra below contain high DHA content and are specially formulated with pure and fresh ingredients to actively support brain, heart and circulatory health.

 Omega-3, fish oil